 Transfer to Juliaca (near Puno) airport for your flight to Lima and connecting flight home.

 Every year, thousands of people do the Inca Trail.
 They usually complete the 43-km trail in 4 days.
-Click here for more information
+Visit Inca Trail porters

 Over the last decades, Peru has become a most popular travel destination.
 There are many great treks throughout Peru, but the Inca Trail is the most known.
-Click here
+Visit the Inca Trail regulations

 If you like to do the Inca Path Tour, please first check an availability of Inca Trail on this Peruvian government website: Ministerio de Cultura.
 You can choose your language clicking on flags on top of the page.
 Then, go to the section “Consultas” (“Queries” in English version), select “Inca Trail” from the Archaeological Centre section, choose year and month when you like to do the tour.